planet-nine-app/sessionless/README.md

 You can pass signed API requests off to a second device or app as well.
 That means you can build a platform where users can make API calls via a second user, and that second user can be notified of the result.
 An example here is that any communication between devices done by NFC today (think ApplePay or transit cards), can now be done by a more long range communication protocol like BLE.

-NFC is used to pass a credential to a payment device, and is used because its low range prevents interception.
+* NFC is used to pass a credential to a payment device, and is used because its low range prevents interception.
 If it is intercepted though, an attacker can use that credential.
 With Sessionless, the passed credential is signed by the receiving device so even if an attacker intercepts the signed message from your device, they won't be able to use it, except on the device you were presumably already trying to use it.

-Another use case for message passing is between household devices.
+* Another use case for message passing is between household devices.
 If you have a TV device of any kind you've probably gone through the flow of scanning a QR code and then logging in on your phone, or typing in some letters and then logging in somewhere.
 All of that nonsense can be gone with Sessionless, which can just log you in **without needing to type anything at all**.

-You could even imagine having additional interactive content coming through your TV.
+* You could even imagine having additional interactive content coming through your TV.
-Something as American as letting you buy from your phone while an ad is playing, to choose your own adventures like [that one Black Mirror one].
+Something as simple as letting you buy from your phone while an ad is playing, to choose your own adventures like [that one Black Mirror one].

 ## API